• Skip to primary navigation

 The FDA has classed MSG as a food additive that is "generally regarded as safe".
 It is present in many common grocery store items like chips, canned soups, frozen foods, and seasonings.

-Our body cannot distinguish the difference between the glutamate in MSG and the glutamate found in other foods and treats them both the same way.
+Our bodies cannot distinguish the difference between the glutamate in MSG and the glutamate found in other foods and treats them both the same way.
 The same goes for the sodium component of the MSG.

 MSG is safe for everyone to consume, including children and pregnant or breastfeeding women.